-In a recent blog post on The Market Research Event 2011, Marni Zapin discussed the dilemma of survey choices; today we want to revisit that idea and explore it a little further.
+In a recent blog post on The Market Research Event (TMRE), Marni Zapin discussed the dilemma of survey choices; today we want to revisit that idea and explore it a little further.

-In the cases Iyengar researched, we find ourselves affected by a “decision paralysis” – where the variety of options presented to us is overwhelming, so we simply avoid making a decision.
+In the cases Iyengar researched, we find ourselves affected by a “decision paralysis,” in which the variety of options presented to us is overwhelming, so we simply avoid making a decision.

 In other words, more choices equal less action.